gilbarbara/logos/README.md

 SVG Logos
 ====================
-#### A collection of svg vector logos for developers.
+#### A collection of svg vector logos for everybody.
 [View All](http://svgporn.com)

 The logos are optimized (removed duplicated paths / excessive groups / empty defs, linting, etc).
 Some were recreated from rastered images.

 ## Tips for working with SVGs
 • Always convert borders to paths.
 They use a fixed size and behave strangely when resized.
 • Join all the paths into one and use it as a background/mask.
 Or at least overlap your paths.

 ## Contributing
 Since I optimize all the files manually I won't accept pull requests with new logos.
 Please add your requests in the issues preferably with links to the vector files.

 *All logos appearing on the site are the property of their respective owners.*